RAK3RMAN/Lema/README.md

 ## Install and Setup
 ### Lema Console Install
-Install Lema Admin on a computer or server that will display the GUI webpage and run the Lema Console.
+Install Lema Console on a computer or server that will display the GUI webpage and run the admin package.
 This machine is recommended to remain active and on the network; if disconnected, the Lema Console will not be able to control external devices.
-1. Become `root` to run the Lema Agent Installer.
+1. Become `root` to run the Lema Admin Installer.
 Lema has only been tested on the following operating systems:
     - Ubuntu 17.04+
         - `sudo su`
     - MacOS 10.7+